-The basic prerequisite of creating a successful restaurant business is delivering a standard service to all your customers.
+The fundamental prerequisite for creating a successful restaurant business is delivering a standard service to all your customers.
 You must have fixed the desired restaurant service standard of your restaurant in your head.
-However, unless you transmit your thoughts clearly to your restaurant staff, how will they know what you are expecting from them?
-Hence, you must clearly specify your restaurant service standards, regarding the plating, cleaning and customer service to your employees, so that they strive hard to meet the requirements.
+However, unless you communicate your thoughts clearly to your restaurant staff, how will they know what you are expecting from them?
+Hence, you must explicitly specify your restaurant service standards regarding the plating, cleaning, and customer service to your employees, so that they strive hard to meet the requirements.

-While service standards at each restaurant differ on the basis of restaurant type, format, and theme, there are certain service standards and etiquettes that remain common throughout.
+While service standards at each restaurant differ based on the restaurant type, format, and theme, there are specific service standards and etiquettes that remain common throughout.
 For instance, in a self-serving fast food restaurant, you don’t need to especially greet the guests and seat them, while at a fine dining restaurant, it is a must.
 Some of the most common restaurant service standards are-

-- Seating them at the desired table or at the bar or waiting area if there is a wait time.
+- Offering them the desired table or the bar or waiting area if there is a wait time.

 - Presenting the guests with a menu and wait for a few minutes before going over for the order.

-- Assisting the customer to place an order by explaining the dishes (if asked), and repeating the order to ensure no mistakes in order taking.
+- Assisting the customer in placing an order by explaining the dishes (if asked), and repeating the order to ensure no mistakes in order taking.